-The wasteload allocation is presented in the TMDL's Table 7 and is expressed as a 16.5% reduction in stormwater runoff volume at Q0.3%.
-Sections 3 and 4, above, explain how an overall allocation was established based on the flow duration curve targets, and how this overall allocation was then divided into load and wasteload components based on land use categories and the amount of runoff generated from each category.
+The wasteload allocations are presented in Table 7 of each TMDL and are expressed as percent reductions in stormwater runoff volume at Q0.3%.
+The reductions are 65.3% for Morehouse Brook, 34.4% for Englesby Brook, 63.0% for Centennial Brook, and 33.2% for Bartlett Brook.
+Sections 3 and 4, above, explain how overall allocations were established based on the flow duration curve targets, and how these overall allocations were then divided into load and wasteload components based on land use categories and the amount of runoff generated from each category.

-All stormwater discharges from the urban/developed land category were included in the wasteload allocation portion of the TMDL.
+All stormwater discharges from the urban/developed land category were included in the wasteload allocation portions of the TMDLs.
 This was done because EPA interprets 40 C.F.R. §130.2(h) to require that allocations for point source discharges subject to the requirement for an NPDES permit must be included in the wasteload allocation portion of the TMDL.
-The urban/developed portion of the Potash Brook watershed includes the following types of NPDES permitted stormwater discharges:
+The urban/developed portions of these watersheds include the following types of NPDES permitted stormwater discharges:

-- Discharges subject to Phase 2 municipal separate storm sewer system (MS4) permits - Discharges subject to certain individual stormwater permits - Discharges subject to Phase 1 and 2 construction site stormwater permits - Discharges subject to permits for stormwater associated with industrial activities
+- Discharges subject to Phase 2 municipal separate storm sewer system (MS4) permits - Discharges subject to Phase 1 and 2 construction site stormwater permits - Discharges subject to permits for stormwater associated with industrial activities

-There are also some areas within the urban/developed part of the Potash watershed that generate nonpoint source runoff and point source runoff not subject to NPDES permits.
+There are also some areas within the urban/developed portions of these watersheds that generate nonpoint source runoff and point source runoff not subject to NPDES permits.
 Discharges from nonpoint sources and point sources not regulated by the NPDES program normally receive load allocations rather than wasteload allocations.
 In the case of stormwater, however, where it is often difficult to identify and distinguish between discharges subject to NPDES and those that are not, EPA has stated that it is permissible to include all stormwater discharges from a particular land use category in the wasteload allocation portion of the TMDL.

-For the Potash Brook watershed, insufficient data are currently available to separate out the parcels that generate stormwater that is not subject to NPDES permits and calculate the runoff volumes from these parcels.
-Therefore, the wasteload allocation includes runoff from the NPDES regulated stormwater point sources listed above, runoff from nonpoint sources, and runoff from non-NPDES regulated point sources such as commercial areas and small construction sites (under an acre).
+For these watersheds, insufficient data are currently available to separate out the parcels that generate stormwater that is not subject to NPDES permits and calculate the runoff volumes from these parcels.
+Therefore, the wasteload allocations include runoff from the NPDES regulated stormwater point sources listed above, runoff from nonpoint sources, and runoff from non-NPDES regulated point sources such as commercial areas and small construction sites (under an acre).

-The runoff from sources within the urban/developed land category were then lumped into an aggregate wasteload allocation.
+The runoff from sources within the urban/developed land category were then lumped into an aggregate wasteload allocation for each TMDL.
 The rationale for this aggregate allocation is described below.
 As indicated above, 40 C.F.R. § 130.2(h) provides that point source discharges must be addressed by the wasteload allocation component of a TMDL.
 Discharges involving process wastewater, non-contact cooling water, and other non-stormwater discharges are assigned individual waste load allocations pursuant to this regulation.
 Stormwater discharges, however, are less amenable to individual wasteload allocations.
 In recognition of this fact, EPA's November 22, 2002 guidance entitled "Establishing Total Maximum Daily Load (TMDL) Wasteload Allocations (WLAs) for Stormwater Sources and NPDES Permit Requirements Based on Those WLAs," provides that it is reasonable to express allocations for NPDES-regulated storm water discharges from multiple point sources as a single categorical or aggregate wasteload allocation when data and information are insufficient to assign each source or outfall individual WLAs.
-EPA's guidance recognizes that the available data and information usually are not detailed enough to determine waste load allocations for NPDES-regulated storm water discharges on an outfall-specific basis.
+EPA's guidance recognizes that the available data and information usually are not detailed enough to determine waste load allocations for NPDES-regulated storm water discharges on an outfall-specific basis